mumbleskates/bilrost/README.md

 and `DistinguishedOneof`, that implement the extended traits for distinguished decoding when possible.
 Both messages and oneofs must contain only fields that support distinguished decoding in order to support it themselves.
-Distinguished encoding requires `Eq` and its semantics of each field, oneof, and message type.
+Distinguished encoding requires `Eq` be implemented for each field, oneof, and message type;
+the trait is not used directly, but is trivial to derive for any compatible type.

 ### Encoding and decoding messages